 - Does your introduction provide some context or background for the issue and then relate your thesis or main message?
 If not, why not? - Is your thesis clear?
-Do you need to explain what you are trying to show? - Does the last sentence in your introduction draw the reader into the rest of the paper? - Does your introduction relate to the essay question?
+Do you need to explain what you are trying to show? - Does your last sentence draw the reader into the rest of your paragraph? - Does your introduction relate to the essay question?
 If you have a specific essay question, your intro must relate directly to the question.
 If you have a broad essay question, your response must touch on the issues discussed in the question, but usually cannot attend to all the details of the question.